 BNS Program Overview

-The BNS Graduate Program trains students for scientific research careers in neuroscience and prepares students to take positions in academic, medical and industrial research settings.
-Our focus is on multidisciplinary training of students across the domains of neuroscience.
-Students are trained to conduct independent research and to present and discuss research ideas and results both orally and in written form.
+The Behavioral and Neural Sciences Graduate Program trains students for scientific research careers in neuroscience and prepares students to take positions in academic, medical, and industrial research settings.
+The focus is on multidisciplinary training of students across the domains of neuroscience.
+Students learn to conduct independent research and to present and discuss research ideas and results both orally and in written form.
 Students also gain experience in both undergraduate and graduate teaching.
 All students receive stipends in the form of fellowships or research/ teaching assistantships.

 More information for both current and prospective students regarding the BNS Graduate Program can be found here.